ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 }
 ```

-With these two generic classes we can now convert and compare every type that implements the `IParsable<T>` interface.
-Reducing the amount of code and making it easier to add new types in the future.
+With these two generic classes, we can now convert and compare every type that implements the `IParsable<T>` interface, educing the amount of code and making it easier to add new types in the future.
 The only downside to this solution is that we have to register the value retriever and comparer for each type separately.

 You can find a working sample in the `02-GenericTypes` project of [this solution](https://github.com/ronaldbosma/blog-code-examples/tree/master/reqnroll-parsable-value-retriever-and-comparer).

-### Creating a Parsable Value Retriever and Comparer with Reflection
+### Parsable Value Retriever and Comparer with Reflection

 We can go one step further.
 In the previous solution we had to register the value retriever and comparer for each type separately.
 Instead, we can use reflection to implement the value retriever and value comparer so it can handle any type that implements the `IParsable<T>` interface.